stoduk/BlueRower/README.md

 ## Photos
 I don't have any photos of the fully working system, unfortunately.
 Here are some progress shots I do have..

-Bring-up of the graphical display.
-No idea how to convince Github to rotate this, it looks correct on my laptop!
+* Bring-up of the graphical display.
+Boot screen working as expected, with date/time from RTC, but with extra output when I was trying to figure out how much screen real estate I had to work with!
 ![some words](https://raw.githubusercontent.com/stoduk/BlueRower/master/IMG_1766.JPG)

-The full system, powered by USB battery, with the DIN connector terminated cable to connect to the Water Rower's Performance Monitor.
+* The full system, powered by USB battery, with the DIN connector terminated cable to connect to the Water Rower's Performance Monitor.
 ![some words](https://raw.githubusercontent.com/stoduk/BlueRower/master/IMG_3628.JPG)

-Close up, showing the Bluetooth module (left hanging off), display (front, perpendicular to board), RTC and battery (top right), MAX3232 RS232 to TTL adaptor (top left, partially obscured by cable).
+* Close up, showing the Bluetooth module (left hanging off), display (front, perpendicular to board), RTC and battery (top right), MAX3232 RS232 to TTL adaptor (top left, partially obscured by cable).
 ![some words](https://raw.githubusercontent.com/stoduk/BlueRower/master/IMG_3630.JPG)

+* Sample output from RunKeeper - this is the goal of the project so I get lots of data to stare at!
+The faked GPS data started on the west coast of Ireland, and had me rowing directly west.
+I picked one of the earliest rowing sessions because otherwise the map would just be a small line in a (literal) sea of blue!
 ![some words](https://raw.githubusercontent.com/stoduk/BlueRower/master/Screenshot%202016-08-31%2011.27.21.png)